Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Experiments

 \subsubsection{Simple Harmonic Oscillator (SHO)}

 The second physical system we analyze to demonstrate the dynamic system analysis architecture is the simple harmonic oscillator (SHO), a ubiquitous model in physics that can describe a wide range of physical systems including springs, pendulums, particles in a potential, or electric circuits.
-In general, the dynamics of the SHO can be given by the 2nd-order ordinary differential equation (ODE)
+In general, the dynamics of the SHO can be given by the coupled first-order ordinary differential equation (ODE)

-where $\omega$ is the resonant frequency of the system.
-In the case of a spring as shown in Figure \ref{fig:physics}(b), $u$ is position and $\omega=\sqrt{k/m}$ where $k$ is the spring constant and $m$ is the mass of the object on the end of the spring.
-Equation \ref{eq:sho-ode} can be separated into two first-order ordinary differential equations:
+where $u$ is the position, $v$ is the velocity, and $\omega$ is the resonant frequency of the system.
+In the case of a spring as shown in Figure \ref{fig:physics}(b), $\omega=\sqrt{k/m}$ where $k$ is the spring constant and $m$ is the mass of the object on the end of the spring.